 Selected as one of the six best nonfiction books of 1990 by the editors of the New York Times Book Review.

 “Has the twists and surprises of fiction.
 But it is not made up.
 A reader learns much from it about why our approaches to the Third World are often mischievous failures.
 In the end it even leads one to question the wisdom of the whole process we call development.” —New York Times’ Books of the Century.

 2013.
-If Tropical Gangsters was like a non-fiction novel, Tropical Gangsters II is a set of non-fiction short stories.
+If Tropical Gangsters is like a non-fiction novel, Tropical Gangsters II is like a set of non-fiction short stories.
 Stories about corrupt states and cynical cultures, but also about idealism and practical choices.